Ranking Edges by their Impact on the Spectral Complexity of Information Diffusion over Networks: Numerical validation of Theorem

 \section{Numerical validation of Theorem ~\ref{def:gen_FOP}}

 In Fig.~\ref{fig:pert_valid}, we provide numerical validation for Thm.~\ref{def:gen_FOP}.
 First, we computed the VNE $h(L)$ of a random graph that was sampled from the Erd\H{o}s-R\'enyi $G_{NM}$ model with $N=100$ nodes and $M=2000$ edges.
 In Fig.~\ref{fig:pert_valid}(A), we plot the perturbed VNE $h(L+\Delta L)$ (blue dotted curve) after removal of $k$ edges with $k\in\{0,\dots,20\}$.
 Edges were selected for removal uniformly at random.
-For comparison, the red dashed curve depicts our first-order approximation $h(L+\Delta L) \approx h(L) + H'(0)$ with $H'(0)$ given by Eq~\eqref{eq:perturbation}.
-Note that the deletion of edge $(p,q)\in\mathcal{E}$ corresponds to $\epsilon=1$ and $\Delta L=-\Delta L^{(pq)}$, which is defined in Eq.~\eqref{eq:DL}.
-The $\Delta L$ matrix after the removal of several edges is given by Eq.~\eqref{eq:wppw}.
-We observe that the first-order approximation is more accurate when the perturbation is smaller (i.e., smaller $k$), as expected.
+For comparison, the red dashed curve depicts our first-order approximation $h(L+\Delta L) \approx h(L) + H'(0)$ with $H'(0)$ given by Eq~\eqref{eq:perturbation} {with $\Delta L$ defined according to Proposition \ref{cor:1edge}}.
+Note {for the deletion of several edges that $\Delta L=-\sum_{(p,q)}\Delta L^{(pq)}$, where the sum is taken over the set of removed edges \cite{taylor2016synchronization}.} {Observe in Fig.~\ref{fig:pert_valid}(A)} that, as expected, the first-order approximation is more accurate when the perturbation is smaller (i.e., smaller $k$).

 In Fig.~\ref{fig:pert_valid}(B), we support our claim that the approximation $h(L+\epsilon \Delta L) \approx h(L) + \epsilon H'(0)$ is first-order accurate by showing that the approximation error has a second-order scaling behavior.
 Specifically, we plot the approximation error $E(\epsilon) \equiv |h(L+\epsilon \Delta L) - [ h(L) + \epsilon H'(0)]|$ versus $\epsilon$ and find that the error decays as $\mathcal{O}(\epsilon^2)$.
 Note that in a log-log scale, this scaling corresponds to a linear relationship $\log( E(\epsilon) )\varpropto 2 \log(\epsilon)$.
 In Fig.~\ref{fig:pert_valid}(B), we plot $\log( E(\epsilon) )$ versus $ \log(\epsilon)$ for three choices of $k\in\{1,10,20\}$, and we computed a least-squares linear fit to each curve.
 We empirically observed the slopes to be approximately 2.014, 2.022, and 2.026 for these three lines, respectively.
 Because these are all very close to our analytically predicted slope of 2, we can be confident that our first-order approximation does in fact have second-order error.